yodakohl/techtree/README.md

 Once running, open `http://localhost:3000` in your browser to view and modify the tech tree.

 The info panel includes a search box to quickly highlight technologies by name or ID.
 A color legend explains the era assigned to each technology.
+You can also filter the tree by era using the dropdown next to the search box.

 ### Data persistence